Parameter Estimation in Adaptive Control of Time-Varying Systems Under a Range of Excitation Conditions: Preliminaries

 \section{Preliminaries}

 In this paper we use $\lVert\cdot\rVert$ to represent the 2-norm.
 Definitions, key lemmas, and properties of the Projection Operator (c.f. \cite{Bertsekas_2009,Praly_1991,Pomet_1992,Ioannou1996,Gibson_2012,Lavretsky2013}) are all presented in this section.
 Proofs of all lemmas can be found in the appendix, and omitted where it is straightforward.
+Core variables employed throughout are listed in Table \ref{t:Nomenclature} in the appendix.

 We begin with a few definitions and properties of convex sets and convex, coercive functions. \begin{definition}[ \cite{Bertsekas_2009}] A set $E\subset\mathbb{R}^N$ is convex if $\lambda x+(1-\lambda)y\in E$ for all $x\in E$, $y\in E$, and $0\leq\lambda\leq1$. \end{definition} \begin{definition}[ \cite{Bertsekas_2009}] A function $f:\mathbb{R}^N\rightarrow\mathbb{R}$ is convex if\\$f(\lambda x+(1-\lambda y))\leq\lambda f(x)+(1-\lambda)f(y)$ for all $0\leq\lambda\leq1$. \end{definition} \begin{definition}[ \cite{Bertsekas_2009}] A function $f(x):\mathbb{R}^N\rightarrow\mathbb{R}$ is said to be coercive if for all sequences $\{x_k\}$, $k\in\mathbb{N}$ with $\lVert x_k\rVert\rightarrow\infty$ then $\lim_{k\rightarrow\infty}f(x_k)=\infty$. \end{definition} \begin{lemma}[ \cite{Gibson_2012}] For a convex function $f(x):\mathbb{R}^N\rightarrow\mathbb{R}$ and any constant $\delta>0$, the subset $\Xi_{\delta}=\{x\in\mathbb{R}^N\mid f(x)\leq\delta\}$ is convex. \end{lemma} \begin{lemma} For a coercive function $f(x):\mathbb{R}^N\rightarrow\mathbb{R}$ and any constant $\delta>0$, any nonempty subset $\Xi_{\delta}=\{x\in\mathbb{R}^N\mid f(x)\leq\delta\}$ is bounded. \end{lemma} \begin{corollary} For a coercive, convex function $f(x):\mathbb{R}^N\rightarrow\mathbb{R}$ and a constant $\delta>0$, any nonempty subset $\Xi_{\delta}=\{x\in\mathbb{R}^N\mid f(x)\leq\delta\}$ is convex and bounded. \end{corollary} \begin{remark} Definitions \ref{d:Convex_Set}, \ref{d:Convex_Function}, \ref{d:Coercive}, Lemmas \ref{l:Xi}, \ref{l:bounded_sublevel}, and Corollary \ref{cor:coercive_convex} hold by simple extension to functions of matrices i.e., $f:\mathbb{R}^{N\times N}\rightarrow\mathbb{R}$. \end{remark} \begin{lemma}[ \cite{Gibson_2012}] For a continuously differentiable convex function $f(x):\mathbb{R}^N\rightarrow\mathbb{R}$ and any constant $\delta>0$, let $\theta^*$ be an interior point of the subset $\Xi_{\delta}=\{x\in\mathbb{R}^N\mid f(x)\leq\delta\}$, i.e. $f(\theta^*)<\delta$, and let a boundary point $\theta$ be such that $f(\theta)=\delta$.
 Then $(\theta-\theta^*)^T\nabla f(\theta)\geq0$. \end{lemma}